mavnn/NuGetPlus/readme.md

 # Get involved!

 Pull requests gratefully accepted.
-The code has hacked together in a hurry as I learnt how NuGet had been built, so it could definitely be cleaned up.
+The code was hacked together in a hurry as I learnt how NuGet had been built, so it could definitely be cleaned up.

 There's also a bunch of other functionality that is... a bit ropey... in the normal NuGet client,